Tiefseetauchner/TiefDownConverter/docs/lib_markdown/Chapter 4 - Templates.md

 to the output folder.

-The pandoc conversion runs in the compilation directory of the markdown project and can thus access the markdown file.
-This is always available as `combined.md`.
+The pandoc conversion runs in the compilation directory of the markdown project and receives the project’s input files.
+The converter captures the preprocessor’s stdout and writes it to the `combined_output` file you configure on the template.
 See [conversion folders](#conversion-folders) for more information.